 - Scholarships granted are for each semester, and include the modular that immediately follows that semester.

 - Scholarship funds are granted based on “real financial need” as determined by the scholarship committee after examination of the scholarship application.
 Scholarships will not usually exceed 50% of the student’s tuition per semester.

 - Funds will be made available to qualified students only as funds are made available to the seminary.
 The seminary requests that students be as frugal as possible, realizing that many faithful servants are sacrificing to make these funds available.
 Scholarships are not for the purpose of helping students raise their standard of living.

 - The determination for scholarship will be made after the drop/add period each semester.
 One of the criteria for scholarships is the amount of the student’s tuition for a given semester.

 - If a student receiving scholarship drops a course(s), the scholarship amount that was granted will be re-evaluated.
 If adjustments need to be made, it will be reflected on the student’s bill.

-- Any questions concerning the amount of scholarship granted or the refusal to grant scholarships must be directed to the Vice President of Academic Affairs.
+- Any questions concerning the amount of scholarship granted or the refusal to grant scholarships must be directed to the provost.
 Your inquiries are welcomed and an explanation regarding the student’s scholarship status will be communicated if requested.